The Thomas Chatterton Manuscript Project

 Vicar of Temple [Church] Bristol

-However, the Chatterton story is inextricably linked to religion in one way or another.
-Here, it is said, he was allowed access to the study of the Reverend Alexander Catcott, vicar of Temple Church, Bristol, and author of this work.
+Don't be alarmed, we are not veering into religion - not as such, however, the Chatterton story is inextricably linked to religion in one way or another.
+It is said, that Chatterton was allowed access to the study of the Reverend Alexander Catcott, vicar of Temple Church, Bristol, and author of this work, although George Catcott denies this.

 The images above are from my own copy, which includes manuscript pages of Alexander's Will at the back of the book.
+I should add that Meyerstein's, A Life.., p.306, states that Alexander the younger, believed from the first that Chatterton wrote Rowley.

 You all know by now, that every page in this website will be developed further as the days and weeks roll on.
 This is because every cog in the wheel of Chatterton's story has a life of its own - take Temple Church as an example: It is said to lean further than the almost leaning tower of Pisa.
-More importantly, it has links to the Knights Templar and dates back to before the 12th C. More on its coginess in the Chatterton story as time moves on
+More importantly, it has links to the Knights Templar and dates back to before the 12th C.

 (.QE!.)
-Working on this at the moment
+Working on this at the moment - a couple of bricks bottom left should do it!

 The Young Gentleman and Lady's Philosophy